microsoft/botframework-cli/packages/qnamaker/README.md

   -h, --help                             show CLI help -i, --in=in                            Source .qna file or folder

   -o, --out=out                          Output folder name to write out .dialog files.
-If not specified, only application
+If not specified, knowledge base
                                          ids will be output to console

   -s, --subscriptionKey=subscriptionKey  (required) QnA maker subscription key